Revenoti/genomics-ai/replit.md

 - Includes schema probing on boot to verify database availability

 **Session Management**:
-- **DATABASE PERSISTENCE**: Full PostgreSQL implementation using Supabase with Drizzle ORM
+- **DATABASE PERSISTENCE** (when DATABASE_URL is set): Full PostgreSQL implementation using Supabase with Drizzle ORM
+- **FALLBACK MODE** (without DATABASE_URL): In-memory storage (MemStorage) - data lost on server restart
 - SessionId stored in browser localStorage (`genomic-ai-session-id`) for cross-refresh persistence
-- Automatic session restoration on page load with complete message history
+- Automatic session restoration on page load with complete message history (if database is configured)
 - Session tracking includes turn count for determining when to trigger lead qualification forms
-- Form visibility state restored after page refresh (form messages persisted as type: "form")
+- Form visibility state restored after page refresh via localStorage
-- All conversations, form submissions, and user data persisted to database for analytics
+- All conversations, form submissions, and user data persisted to database for analytics (when configured)

 **Form Triggering Logic**:
 - Dynamic form appears after 3-5 conversation turns or when user expresses strong interest